santosh-gaggle/docs/dependency_injection.md

 Dependency Injection is a design pattern that allows an object A to declare its dependencies to an external object B that supplies those dependencies.
 The dependencies declared by A are usually class interfaces and the dependencies B provides are concrete implementations for those interfaces.

 ##### one more definition
-> Dependency injection is a technique used in Magento 2 to manage class dependencies by injecting them from the outside rather than creating them internally.
+> Dependency injection is a design pattern that allows to manage class dependencies by injecting them from the outside rather than creating them internally.
 This improves code maintainability and testability.

 ## Benefits of Dependency Injection